0-dreadnought/0-dreadnought/README.md

-# C is the goat 🐐
+# Knowledge is real power if you can manage it.
 If you want to reach me, you can't.
 If you know, you know.